The Hate U Give (film)

-The Hate U Give is a 2018 American drama film co-produced and directed by George Tillman Jr. from a screenplay by Audrey Wells (who died the day before the film's release), based on the 2017 young adult novel of the same name by Angie Thomas.
-The film was produced by Marty Bowen, Wyck Godfrey, Robert Teitel and Tillman Jr., and stars Amandla Stenberg, Regina Hall, Russell Hornsby, KJ Apa, Sabrina Carpenter, Common, and Anthony Mackie, and follows the fallout after a high school student witnesses a police shooting.
+The Hate U Give is a 2018 American coming-of-age teen drama film produced and directed by George Tillman Jr. from a screenplay by Audrey Wells (who died the day before the film's release), based on the 2017 young adult novel of the same name by Angie Thomas.
+The film was produced by Marty Bowen, Wyck Godfrey, Robert Teitel and Tillman Jr., and stars Amandla Stenberg, Regina Hall, Russell Hornsby, Lamar Johnson, KJ Apa, Sabrina Carpenter, Common, and Anthony Mackie, and follows the fallout after a high school student witnesses a police shooting.

 The project was announced on March 23, 2016, and casting took place during August and September 2017.
 Principal photography began on September 12, 2017, in Atlanta, Georgia.
 On February 5, 2018, it was announced that Kian Lawley's role was recast after a video of his use of racially offensive slurs resurfaced.
 A month later, it was announced that Lawley had been replaced by Apa.

 The Hate U Give premiered at the 2018 Toronto International Film Festival on September 7, 2018, and was released in the United States on October 5, 2018, by 20th Century Fox.
-Although the film was a modest box office success, grossing only $34 million worldwide against its $23 million budget, it received critical acclaim, with many praising the performances (particularly those of Stenberg and Hornsby), Wells' screenplay and Tillman Jr.'s direction.
+The film grossed $34.9 million worldwide against its $23 million budget and received acclaim from critics, with many praising the performances (particularly Stenberg and Hornsby), Wells' screenplay, and Tillman Jr.'s direction.
 The film was nominated for and won numerous accolades, including Stenberg's winning of the NAACP Image Award for Outstanding Actress in a Motion Picture and being nominated for a Critics' Choice Award.

 Plot

-Starr Carter is a 16-year-old African-American girl who lives in the predominantly black neighborhood of Garden Heights, but attends a predominantly white private school Williamson Prep.
+Starr Carter is a 16-year-old African-American girl who lives in the predominantly black neighborhood of Garden Heights and attends a predominantly white private school called Williamson Prep.

-After a gun goes off at a party Starr is attending, Starr is driven home by her childhood best friend, Khalil.
-While driving home, they are stopped by a police officer for failing to signal at a lane change.
-The officer barks orders at Khalil, such as to roll down the window and turn off the music.
-Khalil disagrees with the officer, who instructs him to exit the car.
+After a firearm is discharged at a party Starr is attending, she is driven home by her best friend, Khalil.
+They are stopped by a police officer for failing to signal at a lane change.
+The officer in question, Brian MacIntosh Jr., barks orders at Khalil.
+Khalil disagrees with MacIntosh, who instructs him to exit the car.

-While outside the car, the officer retrieves Khalil's drivers license and instructs him to keep his hands on the roof while the officer checks his ID.
-Khalil leans down into the car window to check on Starr, before reaching through the driver-side to pick up a hairbrush.
-The officer, thinking that Khalil is reaching for a gun, shoots and kills Khalil.
-As Starr mourns over Khalil, the officer realizes that Khalil was not armed.
+While outside the car, MacIntosh retrieves Khalil's driver's license and instructs him to keep his hands on the roof.
+Instead, Khalil reaches through the driver side window and pulls out a hairbrush.
+MacIntosh incorrectly assumes he pulled out a gun and shoots Khalil, killing him.
+When Starr is cuffed and taken into custody, she is able to get MacIntosh's badge number: 115.